gilsonator/CrimeBusters/README.md

 **Note: the code is no longer in use, and the crime accusations are old.**

+Back in the day, we worked with Queensland Police to send daily reports, In another stand alone application, I created `.xml` files based on dates of reports.

+This application was used to show reported events as markers using Google Maps API.

 > A first in Australia!

-Back in the day, we worked with Queensland Police to send daily reports, In another stand alone application, I created `.xml` files based on dates of reports.

-They were uploaded to our website and this application was used.

 ## Notes
 I created this to outline my skills, ability to upgrade old code without original source: